rustkas/rustkas/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
--->
+- 🔭 I’m currently working on ...
+Computer Vision development -->

 - 🌱 I’m currently work with ...
-C programming language
+Golang programming language
-- 🔭 I’m currently working on ...
-Computer Vision development

 - 📫 How to reach me: ... email me to [java1cprog@](mailto:java1cprog@yandex.ru)
 - By me a coffee ☕︎: [rustkas](https://www.buymeacoffee.com/rustkas)